 And what about the interpreters?
 Uh.
 There’s the RID.
 Jack Jason.
 Uh.
 Lydia Callis.
 Interpreting Studies programs.
 That interpreter at the Mandela memorial service.
 Well, wait.

 (5) Special interpreters are worthy.
 If we point out bad interpreters, we ought to recognize the corollary, which is that good interpreters exist too.
 It is not as if interpreters are less charitable than secretaries/systems administrators/tourists/emperors and never sacrifice time, money, and energy.
-Interpreter Appreciation Day is a special opportunity to recognize interpreters who go beyond what is required of them.
+Interpreter Appreciation Day is a special opportunity to recognize interpreters who go beyond what is required and expected.

-Speaking for myself, if not for several interpreters who moved their personal schedules around to interpret for me at nights after a dismal experience with my university-assigned interpreters, for instance, it is likely that I would not have my Ph.D. right now.
+As for myself, if not for several interpreters who moved their personal schedules around to interpret for me at nights after a dismal experience with university-assigned interpreters, for instance, it is unlikely that I would have my Ph.D. now.

-If not for some interpreters who, yes, sacrificed weekends off from work and a night’s worth of sleep (the ultimate sacrifice in my book) to interpret for the birth of our children, I would have had a limited understanding of the miracle of childbirth and the awe-inspiring strength of my wife.
+If not for some interpreters who, yes, sacrificed weekends and a night’s worth of sleep (the latter of which is the ultimate sacrifice in my book) to interpret for the birth of our children, I would have had a limited understanding of the miracle of childbirth and the awe-inspiring strength of my wife.

 Each of you know who you are.
 I may be two days late, but thank you.